soap-tastes-ok/thermo-ml/README.rst

 2. Develop an AI that can make accurate predictions about unknown properties of elements or even completely unknown compounds, by learning the hidden relationships between the properties of compounds (e.g. enthalpy, entropy, heat capacity, etc) and the properties of its constituent atoms (e.g. ionization energy, atomic number, electronegativity, atomic radius, etc) of thousands of compounds.

-    2.1 Empirically & accurately deduce enthalpy of formation of any compounds just from its chemical formula (Note: My Master's thesis ;))
+    2.1 Predict enthalpy of formation of any compounds just from its chemical formula (Note: My Master's thesis ;))

-    2.2 Empirically & accurately deduce electronegativity of transition metals (Note: Leland C. Allen mentioned that electronegativities are infrequently used among transition metal chemists because of the difficulty in accurately obtaining it, in his paper "Electronegativity Is the Average One-Electron Energy of the Valence-Shell Electrons in Ground-State Free Atoms" )
+    2.2 Predict electronegativity of transition metals (Note: Leland C. Allen mentioned that electronegativities are infrequently used among transition metal chemists because of the difficulty in accurately obtaining it, in his paper "Electronegativity Is the Average One-Electron Energy of the Valence-Shell Electrons in Ground-State Free Atoms" )

-    2.3 Empirically & accurately deduce percentage ionic character of bonds (Note: Linus Pauling said in his book that "We cannot hope to formulate an expression for the partial ionic character of bonds that will be accurate")
+    2.3 Predict percentage ionic character of bonds (Note: Linus Pauling said in his book that "We cannot hope to formulate an expression for the partial ionic character of bonds that will be accurate")

     2.4.
 Hmm what else can I do...